Healing Sexual Trauma

-Three professional women, joined together, with a vision of healing, for traumatic sexual experience.
-Clear Path Wellness was born out of the necessity to salvage lives; first our own and then the heartfelt desire to share a path with others.
-We are blessed with a restored life and decades of professional training.
-It is with humility and gratitude we offer our solutions to you and those you love.
+Clear Path Wellness Lehigh Valley was born out of the necessity to salvage lives; first our own and then the heartfelt desire to share a path with others.
+We are three professional women and biological sisters who realized a vision of healing for our own childhood sexually traumatic events.
+We know from experience, healing the symptoms of trauma followed by consciously integrating with Self Love is not easy.
+It is, however, worth it.
+After decades of doing the work and supported by professional training, it is with humility, gratitude and grace that we offer this life tested path to you and those you love.

-Join us for the Sacred Circle Retreat.
-A restorative healing series for survivors of sexual trauma.
-It is usually held in the Fall.
-Dates to be announced.
+Join us for The Sacred Circle Retreat.
+A four day, three night, restorative healing experience for survivors of sexual trauma.

 Gentle, Experienced Professionals to Support You